flonadb/flonadb/README.md

 properties.

-The path to the created driver configuration file above is passed to the client application via an environment variable or a JVM system property named `FLONA_DRIVER_CFG_LOCATION`.
+The path to the created driver configuration file above is passed to the client application via an environment variable or a JVM system property named `FLONA_DRIVER_CFG_PATH`.

 > [!TIP]
-> You could possibly host the above configuration file on shared volume among nodes of a clustered application.
+> You could possibly host the above configuration file on a shared volume among nodes of a clustered application.

 ### Obtaining A Connection
 Make sure you have done the following below,
 - Added to your application's classpath the Flona.
-- Configured the location of the [Driver Configuration](#driver-configuration) file.
+- Configured the path to the [Driver Configuration](#driver-configuration) file.

 #### Using DriverManager
 ```java